 No. However, residents are expected to follow all community standards found in the Student Code of Conduct and to make a responsible effort to maintain safety for guests at private parties, including managing safe attendance levels and addressing unsafe intoxication of guests.
 All residents who hold private parties (including all members of a suite) are held to the same expectations as registered Party Sponsors.

 There are two party options from which to choose.

 - Basic: Smaller Party | Occupancy Determined by Venue | 1.
 Bring Your Own Beverage (BYOB) for those 21+ or 2.
 Alcohol-Free |

-◦ These registrations are overseen and approved by respective Assistant Directors of Residential Life.
+◦ These registrations are overseen and approved by the Office of Student Affairs.

 ◦ These registrations are overseen and approved by the Office of Student Activities in conjunction with the sponsors and the Office of Residential Life (if taking place in a residence hall)

 Parties with more than 99 guests trigger the requirements of the Commonwealth of Massachusetts Crowd Manager Law which requires the presence of a certified Crowd Manager.
 This requirement can be facilitated through the Office of Student Activities.

 Registering parties is now easier than ever on the campus’ Virtual EMS page.
 There are two templates you may choose from in the Reservations tab of the site:

 ◦ This is the more common party registration; the basic parameters are:

 ▪ A Party Sponsor must submit for review at least 72 hours (3 business days) in advance, but no more than 2 months in advance, of the proposed party date a Virtual EMS request